ChumaSuey/portfolioQA/README.md

 ## About me

-I am a tenacious Manual QA Engineer with a knack for finding bugs and improving software quality.
-Extensive experience in manual and exploratory testing, including AI and video games.
-Proficient in designing, replicating, and documenting test cases for efficient bug detection.
-Eager to contribute my skills and meticulous approach to a QA Manual role where I can make a real impact.
+A dedicated Manual QA Engineer with a knack for finding bugs and enhancing software quality.
+Experienced in manual and exploratory testing, including AI and video games.
+I am always seeking new ways to improve my skills and learn more about automation.

-I'm also curious on how to improve my manual testing skills and gathering knowledge in automation testing, i wish to exploit my research and analytical skills in software testing.

 ## CV